Chanca Piedra FAQ: Chanca Piedra (Stonebreaker) treats kidney stones. I used it when I had Lyme disease.

 What’s So Great About Chanca Piedra?

 Being phytochemically rich, Chanca Piedra has the potential to help many body systems.
 It has been traditionally used to support the renal system, help the immune and lymphatic systems combat viruses and bacteria, support the digestive system, and reduce stress on the pancreatic system.
-You can read more here.
 In fact, Phyllanthus provides such powerful immune support that we have included it, along with 5 other super-botanicals, in our proprietary Immune Support Kit.

 Did Chanca Piedra Really Help You When You Had Lyme?

+This is our second favorite Chanca Piedra FAQ.
 I had Lyme Disease for almost 4 years, and I drank Chanca Piedra (Phyllanthus niruri) tea to help clear Lyme Disease from my body.
 You can learn more about how Chanca Piedra works to inhibit H. pylori here.
-You can read more about how Chanca Piedra helped me rid my body of Lyme Disease here, here, and here.
+You can read more about how Chanca Piedra helped me rid my body of Lyme Disease here.

 Looseleaf, Powder, or Concentrate?